ickc/pandoc-amsthm/README.md

 # Caveats #

+## CSS Counter ##

 In the CSS defined in HTML,

 - a `.dump` is used, basically because I have 4 for loops together and I have no way to guarantee it doesn't end with a comma, since any of the array can be empty.
 - The CSS counter is reset by `html`.
 If you use other CSS, and have other CSS counter set by `html`, you need to change that (`body` is another possible choice).
 If there's two separately defined CSS counter reset based on the same `html` or `body` then there would be trouble (and they should be combined together).

+## Pandoc-Citeproc ##

+Currently if pandoc-citeproc is used before this filter, there's an error.
+So this filter should be used first.